Updated December 2022

 - Marry yourselves

-Colorado, Pennsylvania, and Washington, DC all have ways for you to marry yourselves, called self-solemnization.
-Each place’s requirements and paperwork are different, so definitely check the appropriate courthouse website before heading to do the damn thing yourselves.
+California, Colorado, Pennsylvania, and Washington, DC all have ways for you to marry yourselves, which is called self-solemnization.
+Each has different requirements and paperwork, so definitely check the appropriate courthouse website before heading to do the dang thing yourselves.